-Broadcasts from 13 radio stations across California, Arizona, Oregon, and Washington to entertain and engage listeners, provide vital information and bring communities together.
+Broadcasts from eight radio stations across California, Arizona and Nevada to entertain and engage listeners, provide vital information and bring communities together.
 Our goal is to transform Radio Campesina into a top-five ranked media conglomerate by 2030.

 Inspiring and transforming communities